sstevens2/checkm-chtc-pipeline/Readme.md

 #### Output

-- `genomename_checkm.tgz` - which is a zipped folder of all the checkm output for that run.
+- `genomename_checkm.tgz` -  A zipped folder of all the checkm output for that run.